-During 2007, a partnership (McReynolds Equity Partners, L.P.), the general partner of which is owned and controlled by our President, awarded to certain new officers of ETP certain rights related to units of ETE previously issued by ETE to such officer.
+During 2007, a partnership (McReynolds Equity Partners, L.P.), the general partner of which is owned and controlled by the President of our General Partner, awarded to certain new officers of ETP certain rights related to units of Energy Transfer Equity, L.P. ("ETE") previously issued by ETE to such officer.
 These rights include the economic benefits of ownership of these units based on a five year vesting schedule whereby the officer will vest in the units at a rate of 20% per year.
 None of the costs related to such awards are paid by ETP or ETE.
-Based on GAAP covering related party transactions and unit-based compensation arrangements, the Parent Company and ETP are recognizing non-cash compensation expense over the vesting period based on the grant date fair value of the ETE units awarded the ETP employees assuming no forfeitures.
+Based on GAAP covering related party transactions and unit-based compensation arrangements, we are recognizing non-cash compensation expense over the vesting period based on the grant date fair value of the ETE units awarded the ETP employees assuming no forfeitures.
 In December 2007, rights related to 55,000 of the ETE units vested, rights related to 60,000 ETE units vested in March 2008, and rights related to 20,000 ETE units vested in June, 2008.
 In June 2008, rights related to 240,000 ETE units were forfeited due to the resignation of an officer of ETP.